Finder makes money from featured partners, but editorial opinions are our own.

 However, if you're under 18, you need to work at least 30 hours per week before your employer is required to pay you super contributions.

 Paying yourself super when you're self-employed or a sole trader is your own responsibility.
-You don't legally have to pay yourself the super guarantee, but it's certainly a good idea to pay yourself regular super contributions.
+You don't legally have to pay yourself the super guarantee.

 The super guarantee is usually paid to employees in 4 payments across the year; however, some employers choose to pay this monthly.